OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-18.md

 ## Acts 18:20

-When they asked him to stay longer, he declined,
+Although they requested him to remain longer, he chose not to stay,

 ## Acts 18:21